 Laser and Optical Engineering programs prepare individuals to apply mathematical and scientific principles to the design, development and operational evaluation of optical systems, lasers and related electronic devices.
 Includes instruction in wave theory and mechanics, electromagnetic applications, linear and non-linear optics, photon detecting, laser beam properties, directed energy, harmonic generation, optical systems, shielding and the design and implementation of related systems and equipment.

 Majoring in Laser and Optical Engineering, your education can be applied to different careers.
-Laser and Optical Engineering majors go on to find jobs including Engineering Teachers, Postsecondary and Mechatronics Engineers which are in high demand.
-Some of the jobs with the highest salary for Laser and Optical Engineering majors include Architectural and Engineering Managers, Engineering Teachers, Postsecondary and Mechatronics Engineers.
+Laser and Optical Engineering majors go on to find jobs including Engineering Teachers, Postsecondary and Engineers, All Other which are in high demand.
+Some of the jobs with the highest salary for Laser and Optical Engineering majors include Architectural and Engineering Managers, Engineering Teachers, Postsecondary and Engineers, All Other.